docarray/docarray/docs/fundamentals/dataclass/access.md

     )
 )

-print(doc.banner)  # returns a Document with the test.jpg imge tensor print(doc.banner.tensor)  # returns the image tensor
+print(doc.banner)  # returns a Document with the test.jpg image tensor print(doc.banner.tensor)  # returns the image tensor
 print(doc.paragraphs)  # returns a DocumentArray with one Document per paragraph print(doc.paragraphs.texts)  # returns the paragraph texts